aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getX() {#getX--}

-Gets or gets the horizontal offset from its upper left corner column, in units of 1/4000 of the chart area.
+Gets or sets the horizontal offset from its upper-left corner column, in units of 1/4000 of the chart area.

 ```javascript
 getX() : number;